european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 * ESoC stipend holder participate in onboarding events, regular stand-ups and mentoring throughout the period
 * collaboration is virtual, via GitHub and Discord.
 Some partner organisations may optionally offer hybrid or in-person collaboration.
-* full time dedication to the stipend project is expected throughout the mid-year period (12 calendar weeks), excluding 5 working days of pause
+* full time dedication to the stipend project is expected throughout the mid-year period (12 calendar weeks), excluding 5 working days of pause.
 * flexible time arrangement are possible, at discretion of partner organisations - but 3 months continuous full time availability is normally expected
 * the internship is accompanied by a pro-rata based on a flat stipend of 4.800 Euro for 3 months full-time equivalent.
 Disbursement is via stipend through the ESoC hub GC.OS (German Center for Open Source AI)
 * the internship does not constitute formal employment, nor are there delivery expectations.
 Reimbursement at the discretion of GC.OS.
 * the project may require signing a data sharing agreement.
 In this case, the agreement will be shared and can be reviewed by candidates before accepting the stipend.

+Optionally, projects may offer additional mentored participation for ranking candidates, or for candidates who are unable to participate with full time dedication.
+Mentoring slots may be unpaid or paid at a lower rate.

+### full time dedication requirement

+For avoidance of doubt:

+* "full time dedication" is a contractual condition, and mutually exclusive with other full time engagements, such as employment, or alternative paid stipend programmes of similar nature
+* for disbursement of stipend, the stipend project must be the primary professional activity, measured at >80% of total professional time over the stipend period

+Optional mentored slots may not require full time participation.
+The exact conditions for being offered a mentored slot are at the discretion of the project, and are typically outlined on the project card.

 ## The application process